This article may contain affiliate links. For full information, please see our disclaimer page

 Cruise ships anchor offshore in George Town Harbour and tender passengers ashore.
 The port itself exits directly into the most developed areas of Georgetown.
 Taxis and Tours are easy to find around the cruise port.

-What to do with a day in Antigua Cruise Port
+What to do with a day in Grand Cayman Cruise Port

 A very popular activity for people visiting Grand Cayman is a trip to Stingray City.
 A boat will take you out to a very shallow sandbar where you can stand in the clear Caribbean waters surrounded by dozens of Atlantic southern stingrays.
 They will glide around you with balletic grace, nosing for food and allowing themselves to be petted.